maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 - catalog.xlsx
 ```

+Images is an empty folder we'll be using later on.
 We can import the file `catalog.xlsx` :

 ```python
 catalog = pd.read_excel('catalog.xlsx', header=0)